linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-static-site-on-linode-kubernetes-engine/index.md

 ### Create a Service

 1. Create a Service manifest file to provide load balancing for the deployment.
-Load balancing ensures that traffic is balanced efficiently across multiple backend Nodes, improving site performance and ensuring that your static site will be accessible should a Node go down.
+Load balancing ensures that traffic is balanced efficiently across multiple backend nodes, improving site performance and ensuring that your static site will be accessible should a node go down.

     Specifically, the Service manifest that will be used in this guide will trigger the creation of a Linode [NodeBalancer](/docs/platform/nodebalancer/getting-started-with-nodebalancers/).